-Students may pursue graduate certificates, master's degrees or doctoral degrees in indigenous studies, as well as master's or doctoral degrees in American Indian studies.
-These degree programs typically culminate in a final project, such as a portfolio, or a thesis/dissertation.
+Students can pursue graduate certificates, master's degrees or doctoral degrees in indigenous studies, as well as master's or doctoral degrees in American Indian studies.
+These degree programs typically culminate in a final project, such as a portfolio or a thesis/dissertation.
 Find out more about some of the different program requirements here.

 Find schools that offer these popular programs

 - Biological and Biomedical Sciences

 - Visual and Performing Arts